 Attic Ventilation (Beware of “one size fits all” whole house fans)

-Whole house fans pull air into the house through open windows or doors and ultimately all that air is blown into the attic.
-For this reason, it’s important that there is sufficient attic ventilation to properly exhaust the amount of air that is blown into the attic.
-If there is not enough venting, you can over pressurize your attic causing hot dirty attic air to be blown back into the home and the fan to prematurely fail.
-All our CentricAir systems specify the required amount of attic ventilation under the Specifications tab on each individual product page and we always verify proper attic ventilation before installing your whole house fan system.
+A whole house fan pulls air into the home through open windows and doors and ultimately all that air is blown into the attic.
+As a result, it’s important that there is adequate attic ventilation to properly exhaust the amount of air that is blown into the attic.
+If there is not sufficient ventilation, you can over pressurize the attic causing hot, dirty attic air to be blown back into the home and the fan to fail prematurely.